Cover Refactor - overview

 dcover refactorapplies these refactorings to your code base.
 You can view the code changes performed by Diffblue Cover Refactor using

-git diffand commit them to your code base if you are satisfied with them.
+git diffor similar, and then commit them to your code base when you're happy.

-dcover createagain after recompiling your project, Diffblue Cover will take into account the refactorings made, potentially producing more and better tests for your code base.
+dcover createagain after recompiling your project, Diffblue Cover will take the refactorings into account, potentially producing more and better tests for your code base.